Woutah/pyside6-utils/README.md

 # Utility

-The utility submodule provides the following:
+The utility submodule provides the following UI-based utility items:

 - `catch_show_exception_in_popup_decorator`
   - A decorator that catches exceptions and shows them in a popup
-- `constraints`
-  - Sklearn constraints, used for `DataClassModel` to constrain the editor-type based on the type-hint of the field
-- `Serializable`
-  - Base-class mainly targeted towards dataclasses - enable serialization to json.
 - `SignalBlocker`
   - Enables us to temporarily block PySide6 signals using a `with` statement
 - `utility_functions`
   - Several smaller utility functions used in this package

+# Classes
+The classes submodule provides several useful classes that do not depend on PySide6:

+- `constraints`
+  - Sklearn constraints, used for `DataClassModel` to constrain the editor-type based on the type-hint of the field
+- `Serializable`
+  - Mainly useful for `@dataclass`-like classes to parse from/to json

 # Models